dinith-heshan/cmm702-part-b-q2-click-log-ui/README.md

 # Tap Interaction Study

-This project is a controlled experiment designed to measure tap interaction performance across different devices and interface conditions.
+This project is a controlled experiment designed to measure tap interaction performance across different interface conditions.

-The application is deployed on **Vercel**, and all interaction data is collected and stored in **Firebase Firestore** for analysis.

 ---